blUeBUg200/soc-operations/README.md

 # The SFM Model

-SFM consists of 5 stages to build a new SOC and 4 stages to asses your exisiting SOC.
+SFM consists of 5 stages to build a new SOC and 4 stages to assess your exisiting SOC.

 <img width="914" alt="SFM Stages" src="https://user-images.githubusercontent.com/86832373/175633961-917f4da8-5f33-431e-833c-a76ebf31a1de.png">